cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 ---
-title: "More Than Just a Free Alternative to Boxcryptor: Cryptomator"
+title: "Free Alternative to Boxcryptor: Cryptomator"
 type: article
 description: "You want to encrypt your data in the cloud and are looking for the best alternative?
 We compare Boxcryptor with the open-source solution Cryptomator."